 If you sell your book of business, it’s important to know that some of these deals aren’t going to be paid in one check.

-If your book is big enough, it’ll be paid off over time.
+If your book is big enough, it can be paid off over time.
 Maybe it’s paid as-earned, meaning that when renewal commission comes in, you get paid for that, and even with new business, you’ll still earn a small percentage of it.

 Maybe it’s paid over many years, similar to a pension.
-There’s a lot of different ways to go about this, and you’re going to get your money’s worth if you go that route.
+There’s a lot of different ways to go about this.

 Either way, your customers are left in limbo, and that’s why a succession plan is so important.
 By having a plan, you’re protecting your future.